dpericich/The-Zebra-Homework/README.md

 ## Technologies used

-This app was bootstrapped using CRA (Create React App) and the npm node-sass package to utilize SCSS for component styling.
+This app was bootstrapped using CRA (Create React App) and the npm node-sass package to utilize SCSS for component styling with BEM naming conventions.
 For testing, I downloaded Enzyme and am using Enzyme with Jest to do unit testing for certain components.

 ## File Structure